Defining integrity since 1912.

 In April of 2015, Vista Bank entered the Dallas market.
 With an established and ever growing client base in the area, Vista Bank opened a Loan Production Office in downtown Dallas to better serve their commercial clients.

-Less than three years later, in March of 2018, Vista opened a drive-thru location on Preston Road to accommodate clients' branch needs.
+Less than three years later, in March of 2018, Vista opened a drive-thru location on Preston Road to accommodate clients' banking needs and officially relocated the company’s headquarters to a new Banking Center at the Tollway and Northwest Highway.

 Vista Bank expanded into the thriving Fort Worth market in February of 2016 by opening a Loan Production Office in the center of Fort Worth.

 May, 2017.
-With an ever growing client base, Vista Bank expanded into the thriving Austin market by opening a full service branch.
+With an ever growing client base, Vista Bank expanded into the thriving Austin market by opening a full service Banking Center.

 My experience with Vista Bank has been an extremely positive one and I look forward to spreading the good word and working with you all in the future.